 8 Proven Benefits of a High Protein Diet

 The concept of eating more protein is no longer just followed by bodybuilders or professional athletes.
 Today, it is a mainstream concept that is followed by people the world over.
-There remains a lot of confusion about how much protein to take, whether it is safe or not and what are the actual benefits of a high protein diet.
+There remains a lot of confusion about how much protein to take, whether it is safe or not, and what are the actual benefits of a high protein diet.
+Read on to learn proven benefits of a high protein diet.

 Aside from the benefits of increased muscle mass and reduction of body fat, increased protein intake is associated with many other health benefits.

 The amino acids that make up proteins are required for healthy cells, bone formation, and nail and hair growth.
 They are also an integral part of almost all functions within the body.